FarmBot-Docs/farmbot-express/v1.0/FarmBot-Express-v1.0/assembly/plug-everything-in.md

 # Step 3: Check for leaks

 Turn on the supply of water at your **garden hose spigot** and check the FarmBot for any leaks.
 If your municipal water pressure is abnormally high, you may need to add **zip-ties** to the tube-to-barb connections to prevent the tubes from popping off.
-In rare circumstances you also may need to add plumber's tape (teflon tape) to the threaded connections at the hose or solenoid valve to prevent leaking.
+In rare circumstances you also may need to add plumber's tape (PTFE tape) to the threaded connections at the hose or solenoid valve to prevent leaking.

 # Step 4: Connect the Z-axis cables